-- (1) Taxes based on or measured by net income by whatever name called and excess profits taxes. - (2) Interest paid in connection with income exempt from State income tax. - (3) Contributions deducted on the federal return. - (4) Interest income earned on bonds and other obligations of other states or their political subdivisions, less allowable amortization on any bond acquired on or after January 1, 1963 - (5) The amount by which gains have been offset by the capital loss carry-over allowed under the Internal Revenue Code.
-(All gains recognized on the disposition of assets must be included in determining State net income or loss in the year of disposition.) - (6) Net operating loss deducted on the Federal return. - (7) Payments to or charges by a parent, subsidiary, or affiliated corporation in excess of fair compensation in all intercompany transactions. - (8) The amount of tax credits allowed against North Carolina income tax.
-In lieu of the addback of tax credits to federal taxable income, taxpayers must reduce the amount of credit available by the current income tax rate. - The amount of percentage depletion in excess of cost depletion applicable to mines, oil and gas wells, and other natural deposits.
+- (1) Taxes based on or measured by net income by whatever name called and excess profits taxes. - (2) Interest paid in connection with income exempt from State income tax. - (3) Contributions deducted on the federal return. - (4) Interest income earned on bonds and other obligations of other states or their political subdivisions, less allowable amortization on any bond acquired on or after January 1, 1963. - (5) The amount by which gains have been offset by the capital loss carry-over allowed under the Internal Revenue Code.

-- (10) The amount allowed under the Code for depreciation for a utility plant acquired by a natural gas local distribution company. - (11) The amount of royalty payments required to be added by G.S.
-105-130.7A, to the extent deducted in calculating federal taxable income. - (12) The amount of gross income from international shipping activities excluded from federal taxable income as a result of the corporation electing to be subject to the tonnage tax under subchapter R of Chapter 1 of the Internal Revenue Code. - (13) The amount of gross income from domestic production activities deducted on the federal return pursuant to section 199 of the Internal Revenue Code. - (14) The amount of dividends paid deduction allowed under the Internal Revenue Code to a captive REIT, as defined by G.S.
-105-130.12. - (15) The amount of donation to a nonprofit organization for which a credit is claimed. - (16) The amount of income deferred under section 108(i)(1) of the code from the discharge of indebtedness in connection with a reacquisition of an applicable debt instrument. - (17) The amount allowed as a deduction under section 163(e)(5) (F) of the code for an original issue discount on an applicable high yield discount obligation. - (18) The amount required to be added under G.S.
-105-130.5B when the State decouples from federal accelerated depreciation and expensing. - (19) The amount of net interest expense to a related member.
-(See "Limitation on Qualified Interest for Certain Indebtedness" for information and examples.)
+- (All gains recognized on the disposition of assets must be included in determining State net income or loss in the year of disposition.) - (6) Net operating loss deducted on the federal return. - (7) Payments to or charges by a parent, subsidiary, or affiliated corporation in excess of fair compensation in all intercompany transactions. - (8) The amount of tax credits allowed against North Carolina income tax.
+In lieu of the addback of tax credits to federal taxable income, taxpayers must reduce the amount of credit available by the current income tax rate. - (9) The amount of percentage depletion in excess of cost depletion applicable to mines, oil and gas wells, and other natural deposits. - (10) The amount allowed under the Code for depreciation for a utility plant acquired by a natural gas local distribution company. - (11) The amount of royalty payments required to be added by G.S.
+105-130.7A, to the extent deducted in calculating federal taxable income. - (12) The amount of gross income from international shipping activities excluded from federal taxable income as a result of the corporation electing to be subject to the tonnage tax under subchapter R of Chapter 1 of the Internal Revenue Code. - (13) The amount of dividends paid deduction allowed under the Internal Revenue Code to a captive REIT, as defined by G.S.
+105-130.12. - (14) The amount allowed as a deduction under section 163(e)(5) (F) of the code for an original issue discount on an applicable high yield discount obligation. - (15) The amount required to be added under G.S.
+105-130.5B when the State decouples from federal accelerated depreciation and expensing. - (16) The amount of net interest expense to a related member.
+(See "Limitation on Qualified Interest for Certain Indebtedness" on Page 9.) - (17) The amount of gain excluded under IRC Section 1400Z-2 and reinvested into an Opportunity Fund. - (18) The amount of gain permanently excluded under IRC Section 1400Z-2 from the sale or exchange of an investment in an Opportunity Fund. - (19) The amount deducted pursuant to IRC Section 250 for foreign derived intangible income and global intangible low-taxed income. - (20) The amount deducted pursuant to IRC Section 965(c) for repatriation income. - (21) The amount for payments made to an affiliate or subsidiary that is not subject to corporate income tax pursuant to the exceptions for critical infrastructure disaster relief provided under G.S.
+166A-19.70A, to the extent deducted in calculating federal taxable income. - (22) The amount of interest expense deduction under IRC Section 163(j) that exceeds what would have been allowed under the Code as of January 1, 2020.
+(An addition is not required to the extent the amount was added under another provision.)